rocLv/gitlab/doc/user/project/merge_requests/reviews/index.md

 ...
 ```

-And to check out a particular merge request:
+To check out a specific merge request:

 ```shell
 git checkout origin/merge-requests/1
 ```

-All the above can be done with the [`git-mr`](https://gitlab.com/glensc/git-mr) script.
+The [`git-mr`](https://gitlab.com/glensc/git-mr) script can do all of these commands.

 ## Cached merge request count